Roman conquest of Rhetia and the Alps: Preparing for conflict

-The city of Tridentium (Trento) is fortified, helping to make it a military stronghold for the future campaigns of General Drusus, a few years later (see below in 15 BC).
+The city of Tridentium (Trento) was fortified, helping to make it a military stronghold for the future campaigns of General Drusus, a few years later (see below in 15 BC).

 The opposing forces

 During two decades of warfare between northern Italy and Gaul, Augustus was able to deploy an army made up of numerous legions and auxiliary units.
 At one time or another, the following legions were involved: